LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 user extensible by defining clauses for their multifile predicates.

 An optional argument, `n/1`, allows the specification of the number of random tests that will be generated and run.
+The maximum number of shrink operations can be specified using the option `s/1`.

 The user can define new types to use in the property mode templates to use with its QuickCheck tests by defining clauses for the `arbitrary` library category multifile predicates.

 Note that is possible to complement the random tests performed by QuickCheck by defining a surrogate predicate that calls the predicate being tested and